Let us use the word we, in reference to ourselves.

 We lead with our best selves stepping forward, giving out light.
 Be strong, light, easy.
 Trusting.
 I don't get much out of being suspicious, fearing the worst in people.
 I believe in goodness.
 I assume it.
 Yes, I'm disappointed when I'm wrong, but mainly: I see it more.
 I experience it more.
 I think you know how good that feels.
 Participating in cocreating its birth, over and over again.

 We will discuss the complications and the other elections, but for the World, for History, the primary concentration of attention will be on the gesture.
-Biden's decisive landslide– even if it doesn't feel like one now– will be the triumphant and conclusive rejoinder to a man who will now live in the ignominy not only of losing the popular vote twice, but in joining the short list of presidents rejected by the people they led, the first single-term presidency in nearly three decades.
+Biden's decisive landslide– the final tally will be historically perceived as numerically sweeping even if it was a nail-biter for those of us who were there– his decisive landslide will be the triumphant and conclusive rejoinder to a man who will now live in the ignominy not only of losing the popular vote twice, but in joining the short list of presidents rejected by the people they led, the first single-term presidency in nearly three decades.

 His political career began as a joke.
 We didn't take seriously that he might win.
 For a man who so desperately wants to be liked, he now ends that career in a deeper hole of ridicule than he ever could have imagined; a man who ran himself into the ground unable to close his mouth after throwing a four-year tantrum.
 No popular figure in recent memory has more thoroughly steeped themselves as a pariah, at least for those with eyes to see.
 The meltdown we are about to witness in the coming days will define the term sore loser as it has never been before.